Thysanoptera fast facts

 Thrips is both singular and plural.

-The adult thrips (see drawing on the right) are usually brown or black and are commonly found in flowers.
+The adult thrips (see drawing below) are usually brown or black and are commonly found in flowers.
 They are not usually active in winter.
 The easiest way to find one is to pull a dandelion flower apart over white paper or a white tray.

 The wings are coupled together by hooks on the hind wing.
 Some species are wingless, and some have short non-functional wings.
 Even within a species the wing development can vary.

 Mouthparts.
 Thrips have very unusual mouthparts.
 Only the left mandible (jaw) is present, and it is formed into a piercing needle to push into the food source.
 The liquid food is sucked up through a narrow tube formed by the 2 maxillae.
 The fungal and predatory species have slightly different mouthparts, but the right mandible is missing in all species.